Hello! I'm Elizabeth O'Brien, and my goal is to get you jazzed about grammar.

 1. Introducing Lists

 Many people mistakenly add a colon before every list.
-Remember that whatever comes before the colon needs to be a sentence.
+Remember that whatever comes before the colon needs to be a complete sentence.

 No --> I need: milk, eggs, and sugar.